-The choice of the number of iterations is somewhat arbitrary.
-In the limit of an infinite number of iterations, any nonempty map will converge toward a single peak, hence constituting only a poor representation of the scene.
-With too few iterations, however, spatial competition is very weak and inefficient.
-Two examples showing the time evolution of this process are shown in Fig. 3, and illustrate that the order of 10 iterations yields adequate distinction between the two example images shown.
-As expected, feature maps with initially numerous peaks of similar amplitude are suppressed by the interactions, while maps with one or a few initially stronger peaks are enhanced.
-It is interesting to note that this within-feature spatial competition scheme resembles a winner-take-all network with localized inhibitory spread, which allows for a sparse distribution of winners across the visual scene.
+The choice of the number of iterations is somewhat arbitrary: In the limit of an infinite number of iterations, any non-empty map will converge towards a single peak, hence constituting only a poor representation of the scene.
+With very few iterations however, spatial competition is very weak and inefficient.
+Two examples showing the time evolution of this process are shown in Fig. 3, and illustrate that using of the order of 10 iterations yields adequate distinction between the two example images shown.
+As expected, feature maps with initially numerous peaks of similar amplitude are suppressed by the interactions, while maps with one or a few initially stronger peaks become enhanced.
+It is interesting to note that this within-feature spatial competition scheme resembles a "winner-take-all" network with localized inhibitory spread, which allows for a sparse distribution of winners across the visual scene